gsliepen/tinc/INSTALL.md

 tinc will use its own vendored libraries, so you don't need to install or build anything manually.

-Prepare the [cross file][cross] to let meson know you're building binaries for a different opearting system.
+Prepare the [cross file][cross] to let meson know you're building binaries for a different operating system.
 Take a look at the [file](.ci/cross/windows/amd64) used by CI for an example, or refer to examples provided by the meson project: [x86][mingw32], [x86_64][mingw64].